 CTMA Project Formation

-- All new project ideas need to be submitted to Chuck Ryan at email@example.com
+- All new project ideas need to be submitted to Tony Haynes at firstname.lastname@example.org

 - The project ideas are reviewed on a periodic basis (roughly quarterly) by the CTMA review team which includes the NCMS Program Director, the DoD Program Director, and other DoD staff as requested.